alphajuliet/advent-2021/README.md

 There is some subtle error in my code that is holding me back.
 I am putting this one on hold, and maybe I'll come back to it.

+Update: Ok, I found my error, fixed it, and solved part 2 of the puzzle.
+My solution could be optimised but it gets the answer.

 ## Day 5

 Finding overlapping points between different line segments in 2D integer space is a nice little puzzle once you've parsed the input into endpoints.